 In the next lines of ‘The Starlight Night’ he uses the phrase, “where quickgold lies!”
 This is a reference to mines that contain unknown numbers of precious stones as well as to the element quick-sliver, now better known as mercury.
 Mercury the planet holds its own spot in the sky, increasing the connection.

 The final lines of the section bring the reader to Hopkins’ main goal with this piece.
-His speaker states that the sky, and all its shining stars is “all a purchase” and “all…a prize.”
+His speaker states that the sky, and all its shining stars are “all a purchase” and “all…a prize.”
 This is because one is only rewarded with the sight of the stars if they take the time to look.

 Buy then! bid then! — What? — Prayer, patience, alms, vows.